Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_headers.md

 ﻿## Configuring Headers

-You can set headers with static or dynamic values, with clear or redacted logged values (if logging is enabled with headers included).
+You can set headers with static or dynamic values and with clear or redacted logged values (if logging is enabled with headers included).

 >[!TIP]
 > You should add the request options parameter `[RequestOptions] IApizrRequestOptions options` to your api methods to get all the Apizr goodness.